koiosonline/legacy-app.koios.world/src/articles/blockchain/bc-1-5-8-the-money-app-other-examples.md

 ## Conclusion
 The most important one is that you realize that before we use bitcoin as interplanetary, cross-galactical multi-dimensional money, we first need to get the money application right!
 Next, we need to master digital money, the digital value transfer (remember: money can be everything).
 Finally, after we have learned digital money, it is time to look at other use cases, which we all discuss at later levels.

+## Portfolio assignments 1.5.8 The money app: other use cases

+1. What efforts have already been made to reduce transaction costs in the Bitcoin blockchain the past 5 years?
+Provide at least two examples.

+2. OPTIONAL, NOT MANDATORY: Describe three other applications that have been built on Bitcoin, other than the money application.
+What other future applications do you see built within the next three years?
+And within 20 years?
+If any?

 ## Further readings